DIY Home Decor

 The finishing touch – flowers

-Not only was it fun to create all of my own decor, there is a sense of pride when I walk into the room and know that I did it all myself.
-It was very inexpensive as well!
+Not only was it fun to create all of my own decor, there is a sense of pride when I walk into the room and know that my handmade decor for a new look turned out beautifully, and it was also very inexpensive!

 I am currently working on the other two guest rooms (and the master, but that is a little more difficult), and will share those with you when they are complete as well!